PO Box 1454

 If you are in need of a social worker, please contact Emily Zivin, HDSA Illinois Chapter Social Worker at 630-443-9876 or email@example.com

 Larry Haigh joined the board in January 2017, and has served as the Board Vice President.
-Larry currently works for the University of Illinois Extension in the Ford and Iroquois Counties Office as the Iroquois County 4-H and Ford-Iroquois Agriculture in the Classroom, Program Coordinator.
-After attending the National Conference in 2016, and being a part of the NYA (National Youth Alliance) he wanted to help give back locally in Illinois.
+Larry currently works for Herscher Community School District #2 as the Agriculture Instructor and FFA Advisor.
+After attending the National HDSA Conference in 2016, and being a part of the NYA (National Youth Alliance) he wanted to help give back locally in Illinois.
 His Grandmother is currently fighting HD, and his mother tested negative for HD in the summer of 2016.
 Larry has many family members who are living at risk.
 It is his goal to help educate others about HD, and to fight for a cure.
 Larry currently resides in Ashkum (south of Kankakee), enjoys spending time with his family, and helping others.
 He plans to help spread HD awareness anyway that he can.
 Larry hosts the Central Illinois Support Group, and Chairs the Central Illinois Team Hope Walk. firstname.lastname@example.org

 Maryann Moynihan has been active with the Illinois chapter of HDSA since 1992 as the editor of the award winning Hopes & Dreams

 chapter newsletter, and she also served on the Illinois board for a period of time.
 Her grandfather, uncle, and mother have all been lost to the disease, and she has a sibling who is gene positive.
 She herself is at risk.
 Maryann works in downtown Chicago as an executive assistant and lives in Calumet City, Illinois

 Emily Zivin, MSW, MPA HDSA Illinois Chapter Social Worker